wootfish/eli.sohl.com/drafts/obsidian.md

 default implementation is simply `return not self.__eq__(other)`.

-We could still compare by reference (e.g. `smt_var_1 is smt_var_2`) but this is fragile and makes us unnecessarily dependent on assumptions about our SMT library's implementation.
+We could still compare by reference (e.g. `smt_var_1 is smt_var_2`) but this is fragile and leaves us inconveniently dependent on assumptions about our SMT library's implementation.

 [^3]: This is, for instance, the option that Basalt appears to have chosen.